Even after years of learning it in school, grammar is just one of those things people still mess up.

 See the difference?
 "Your" is possessive and "you're" is a contraction of "you are."
-Again, if you're having trouble keeping them straight, try searching for it through your post while editing to double check your usage.
+Again, if you're having trouble keeping them straight, try doing another grammar check before you hit publish.

 3) Its vs. It's

 This one tends to confuse even the best of writers.
 "Its" is possessive and "it's" is a contraction of "it is."
-Lots of people get tripped up because "it's" has an 's after it -- which normally means something is possessive -- but it's actually a contraction.
+Lots of people get tripped up because "it's" has an 's after it, which normally means something is possessive.
+But in this case, it's actually a contraction.
 Do a control + F to find this mistake in your writing.
 It's really hard to catch on your own, but it's a mistake everyone can make.

 4) Incomplete Comparisons